Kalkallo Creek Main Sewer Project

 Our contractor, Abergeldie Complex Infrastructure, is undertaking their above-ground works from Monday to Friday, between 7.00am and 5.00pm.
 Some Saturday work will be required from time to time.

-Underground tunnelling works will begin in mid-July 2017, and will occur 24 hours a day on weekdays, and 12 hours a day on Saturdays, though these works won't be noticeable from above ground.
+Underground tunnelling works have been underway since July 2017, and occur 24 hours a day on weekdays, and 12 hours a day on Saturdays.
+Note, these works won't be noticeable from above ground.

 We are working with the contractor to minimise the impact of these important works on the community.
 During the construction period, impacts may include: